AI Failure Patterns

 AI failures repeat because organizations confuse output quality with decision authority.

-Pattern across the catalogue
+Patterns across the catalogue

 A WEKID Observation Across Sectors